datumbox/clamtk-gtk3/README.md

 clamtk directory_to_be_scanned
 ```

-However, the main reason for the commandline option (though basic) is to allow for right-click scanning within your file manager (e.g., Files, Caja, or Dolphin).
+The main reason for the commandline option (however basic) is to allow for right-click scanning within your file manager (e.g., Files, Caja, or Dolphin).
 If you require more extensive commandline options, it is recommended that you use the clamscan executable itself.
 (Type `man clamscan` at the commandline.)

 ### Afterwards